 2. I am a newly-accepted, first-year Windsor Law Student.
 How do I join the mentorship program if I would like a mentee?

-If you are interested in being matched with a mentor, please fill out an electronic application attached at the bottom of this page, on the Windsor Law Peer Mentorship Facebook group, or here.
+If you are interested in being matched with a mentor, please fill out an electronic application attached at the bottom of this page or on the Windsor Law Peer Mentorship Facebook group.
 Only first-year students are eligible to be mentees, but you can be a first-year student in any program - single JD, Dual JD, or combined degree program (e.g. JD/MSW, JD/MBA), etc.

 3. I am an upper-year Windsor Law Student and I would like to be a mentor for the 2020-2021 academic year.
 How can I join the program?